President – Josh Levine

-Christine Gendron (MPAff '08) serves as the executive director of Texas Network of Youth Services (TNOYS), a statewide network with the mission to strengthen services for Texas youth and their families.
-She serves as a resource for policymakers, service providers and philanthropists looking to make investments to improve outcomes for young people.
-Prior to becoming executive director of TNOYS, Gendron worked as a senior research associate at the LBJ School’s Center for Health and Social Policy, where she managed evaluations of several innovative state-funded initiatives to promote child well-being through the child support and health and human services systems.
-She received her master’s degree in Public Affairs from the LBJ School in 2008 and her bachelor’s degree in history with a minor in women’s studies from Texas A&M University in 2006.
+Christine Gendron (MPAff '08) serves as the executive director of Texas Network of Youth Services (TNOYS), where she serves as a resource for policymakers, service providers and philanthropists looking to make investments to improve outcomes for Texas youth and families.
+Prior to becoming executive director of TNOYS, Christine worked as a senior research associate at the LBJ School’s Center for Health and Social Policy, where she managed project evaluations of innovative state-funded initiatives to promote child well-being.
+She received her master’s degree in Public Affairs from the LBJ School in 2008 and her bachelor’s degree in history from Texas A&M University in 2006.
 Christine serves on the Board of Directors for National Network for Youth and is the Vice President of a small family foundation.
-She grew up in the Houston area and now lives in Austin, Texas with her fiancé, Ben.
+She grew up in the Houston area and now lives in Austin, Texas with her husband, Ben.

 Stephen M. Niemeyer (MPAff '92), P.E., is Deputy Director in the Environmental Services Department, Jefferson County Commission, Alabama.
 Steve was formerly the Border Affairs Manager at the Texas Commission on Environmental Quality (TCEQ), where he worked for more than 25 years on U.S.-Mexico border environmental issues, especially water quality, hydrology and water quantity, and emergency response.
 At the TCEQ, the state environmental agency, he managed a biennial $2.5-$2.75 million USEPA Performance Partnership Grant, served as an agency resource witness at the Texas Legislature, and advised agency commissioners and the executive director.
-From 2005-2012 Steve represented the State of Texas on the Good Neighbor Environmental Board, an advisory board to the president and Congress on border environmental and infrastructure issues.
+From 2005-2012 Steve represented the State of Texas on the Good Neighbor Environmental Board, an advisory board to the President and Congress on U.S.-Mexico border environmental and infrastructure issues.
 He currently chairs the Border International Water Quality Standards Committee of the American Society of Civil Engineers (ASCE).
 In 2017 he was selected as the Government Civil Engineer of the Year by the Texas Section of ASCE.
-Steve holds a B.S. in chemistry from The University of Texas at San Antonio and a Master of Public Affairs from the Lyndon B Johnson School of Public Affairs at The University of Texas at Austin.
+Steve holds a BS in Chemistry from The University of Texas at San Antonio and a Master of Public Affairs from the LBJ School of Public Affairs at The University of Texas at Austin.
 He is also registered as a professional engineer in Texas.